swadloon-org/swadloon/README.md

 This repository contains several packages to build design systems, documentation sites, websites and web apps.

-The packages are all written in TypeScript and the repo works with lerna, yarn and preconstruct.
+The packages are all written in TypeScript and the repo works with lerna and yarn.

 This readme contains the essential instructions to get started; for the full documentation, see the [core-docs](https://zedesignsystem.com/core-docs/)